ZZZZZZZJL/EV-Battery-Chemistry-Trade-Flow-Analysis/README.md

 # EV Battery Chemistry Trade Flow Analysis 🔋

 An interactive web application built with Streamlit and Plotly to visualize the global supply chain flows of critical minerals (Lithium, Cobalt, Nickel, and Manganese) from mining to cathode manufacturing.
+Try to do analysis through the online version and remember to upload the production data step by step: https://ev-battery-chemistry-trade-flow-analysis-knldvtkrg6xpfeea7fqzq.streamlit.app/

 ## ✨ Features